 Rabbi Lewis H. Kamrass

-In the national Reform movement, Rabbi Kamrass currently serves as a Board Member of HUC-JIR and as the President-Elect and Board member of the Central Conference of American Rabbis, the 2100-member international body of Reform Rabbis.
+In the national Reform movement, Rabbi Kamrass currently serves as President of the Central Conference of American Rabbis, the 2200-member international body of Reform Rabbis, and as Board Member of Hebrew Union College-Jewish Institute of Religion and the Union for Reform Judaism.
 He was involved in the creation of the Reform movement’s two newest prayer books, serving on the CCAR’s Mishkan HaNefesh Editorial advisory committee, the Mishkan T’fillah Editorial team, and has also compiled Wise Temple’s congregational prayer book, Avodat HaLev.
-He was also a member of the CCAR’s 1999 Statement of Principles committee, on several committees, and served as Vice-President of the CCAR.
+He was also a member of the team that drafted the CCAR’s 1999 Statement of Principles committee, on several committees, and previously served as Vice-President and President-Elect of the CCAR.

-Rabbi Kamrass is married to Renee Slotin Kamrass of Atlanta and they are the proud parents of three children and five wonderful grandchildren.
+Rabbi Kamrass is married to Renee Slotin Kamrass of Atlanta and they are the proud parents of three children and six wonderful grandchildren.

 Rabbi Karen R. Thomashow